marcoantonioni/daffy/daffydoc/docs/hidden.md

 Deploying your changes.

 1. Navigate to your cloned repo directory in a terminal window.

+	*You must be inside the /daffydoc directory to run the following commands.*

 2. Build the files using the build command

 ```
 mkdocs build
 ```

-1. Deploy the newly built files to the Github Pages site
+3. Deploy the newly built files to the Github Pages site

 !!! note inline end